A Creative Healing Journey during the month of May

 It’s not just for May.

 We have since opened up the timeframe from one month to whatever timeframe and rhythm suits YOU.
 You have the option to follow the prompts suggested in the book (for one month) or use your own.
 Us the book in May or any other time frame you choose.
 Follow your intuition and dedicate time to your healing.

 Share your pages on social media (IG or FB), if you like.
 You can also choose for them to remain private.

-The book is available here and it’s available as softcover and hardcover version.
+The book is available here and it’s available in softcover and hardcover versions.

 Make sure to follow Nathalie on IG @mymissbliss to see more and stand a chance to win a book!

 Having lost a love one to death, doesn’t mean we have to be lost to life.”

 ~ Nathalie Himmelrich

 Finding ways for healthy grieving and healthy healing.

 A big thank you to the whole community of #grievingparents as well as those inspiring women who helped co-created May We All Heal in 2015: